+Rating Alternative States Α AA is subject to the full tidal prism, with two daily tidal minima and maxima.

+Table 4.12: Rating of Hydroperiod for Perennial Estuarine wetlands.

-Rating Alternative States Α AA is subject to the full tidal prism, with two daily tidal minima and maxima. В AA is subject to reduced, or muted, tidal prism, although two daily minima and maxima are observed. С AA is subject to muted tidal prism, with tidal fluctuations evident only in relation to extreme daily highs or spring tides.
-D AA is subject to muted tidal prism, plus there is inadequate drainage, such that the marsh plain tends to remain flooded during low tide.
+В AA is subject to reduced, or muted, tidal prism, although two daily minima and maxima are observed.

+C AA is subject to muted tidal prism, with tidal fluctuations evident only in C relation to extreme daily highs or spring tides.

+D AA is subject to muted tidal prism, plus there is inadequate drainage, such D that the marsh plain tends to remain flooded during low tide.

+Table 4.13: Rating of Hydroperiod for Seasonal Estuarine wetlands.

-Rating Alternative States Α AA is subject to natural interannual tidal fluctuations (range may be severely muted or vary seasonally), and episodically has tidal inputs by natural breaching due to either fluvial flooding or storm surge. В AA is subject to tidal inputs more often than would be expected under natural circumstances, because of artificial breaching of the tidal inlet. С AA is subject to tidal inputs less often than would be expected under natural circumstances due to management of the inlet to prevent its opening.
+Rating Alternative States A AA is subject to natural interannual tidal fluctuations (range may be severely muted or vary seasonally), and episodically has tidal inputs by natural breaching due to either fluvial flooding or storm surge. В AA is subject to tidal inputs more often than would be expected under natural circumstances, because of artificial breaching of the tidal inlet. С AA is subject to tidal inputs less often than would be expected under natural circumstances due to management of the inlet to prevent its opening.
 D AA is rarely subject to natural tidal inputs.